ANALOGUE SITES

 AT 53RD, 66TH, & 67TH STREETS

-ANALOGUE SITES BY JORGE OTERO-PAILOS is a public art exhibition of large steel sculptures that Jorge Otero-Pailos created while preserving the former U.S. Embassy in Oslo, a Saarinen-designed landmark.
-It is presented by the Sculpture Committee for the Fund for Park Avenue and NYC Parks.
-Wrought from the fence that once surrounded the building, the sculptures are placed along Park Avenue in dialogue with mid-century modernist landmarks and the Park Avenue Armory.
+ANALOGUE SITES BY JORGE OTERO-PAILOS was a public art exhibition of large steel sculptures that Jorge Otero-Pailos created while preserving the former U.S. Embassy in Oslo, a Saarinen-designed landmark.
+It was presented by the Sculpture Committee for the Fund for Park Avenue and NYC Parks.
+Wrought from the fence that once surrounded the building, the sculptures were placed along Park Avenue in dialogue with mid-century modernist landmarks and the Park Avenue Armory.

 public programs

-The exhibition is accompanied by public programs developed in partnership with esteemed cultural partners, including the Foundation for Art and Preservation in Embassies, the American Scandinavian Foundation, The Winter Show, Columbia School of the Arts and Columbia Graduate School of Architecture, Planning, and Preservation.
-In addition, an exhibition digital guide is made available thanks to Bloomberg Connects, allowing anyone to dive deeper into the sculpture-making process and the history of American modernist architecture.
+The exhibition was accompanied by public programs developed in partnership with esteemed cultural partners, including the Foundation for Art and Preservation in Embassies, the American Scandinavian Foundation, The Winter Show, Columbia School of the Arts and Columbia Graduate School of Architecture, Planning, and Preservation.
+In addition, an exhibition digital guide will remain acccessible thanks to Bloomberg Connects, allowing anyone to dive deeper into the sculpture-making process and the history of American modernist architecture.

 bloomberg Connects Digital guide